Last Updated on

 This model was picked as a favorite for its 1-10x magnification.
 It comes with a soft-carry case and neck strap to be worn like binoculars, but with 1x power, can it be mounted to head or helmet gear?
 We reached out to ATN and confirmed that this is not head/helmet capable.

 It has ATN’s ultra-sensitive next gen sensor with 640 x 480 resolution.
 With its power range and sensor configuration, you can detect targets at 830 m, recognize at 350 m, and identify them at 225 m.
-That’s outstanding ranges for thermal vision, and as the smallest model in the Binox 4T series, you know it only gets longer and better with the higher configurations.
+That’s outstanding ranges for thermal night vision, and as the smallest model in the Binox 4T series, you know it only gets longer and better with the higher configurations.

 The Binox also has a built-in laser rangefinder that provides distance measurements to targets up to 1,000 yards.
 BIX (Ballistic Information Exchange) technology allows your smart HD binoculars to communicate with other ATN smart devices, specifically with the smart riflescope to provide holdover information for long-range shots.